Yan Fuqing: Second Sino-Japanese War and Chinese Communist Revolution

 As the fighting continued, the Yen family became increasingly involved.
-Yen's daughter Hilda Yen partnered with fellow aviatrix Li Xiaqing to fly for fundraising events in the United States.
+Yen's daughter Hilda Yen partnered with fellow aviator Li Xiaqing to fly for fundraising events in the United States.
 Yen recalled his eldest son William (Woqing) from college in the United States to assist in the war effort.
 Yen's wife Cao Xiuying, as a leader of the Shanghai Anti-Japanese Women's Federation, set up an orphanage for wartime orphans.
 Her organization also mobilized women in Shanghai to sew uniforms and shoes for soldiers.

 In 1940, Yen resigned from his post as Public Health Minister and traveled to the United States for surgery for a stomach ulcer.
-On his way back into China via Hong Kong, he was intercepted by Japanese police and placed under surveillance.
+On his way back to China via Hong Kong, he was intercepted by Japanese police and placed under surveillance.
 By 1942, Yen was allowed to return to Shanghai.
 He began to teach at Shanghai Medical College, one of the few institutions in the city that remained under non-Japanese control.
 Although the College was later forced to register with the Japanese occupation government, the administration did so on the condition that no leadership from the Nanjing government be sent to take control.
 Partially due to this, the Nanjing government would constantly harangue Yen and other senior colleagues with bribes and offers to take roles in the occupational government.
 Yen refused.

 In March 1943, Yen's wife Cao Xiuying died suddenly of a stroke at age 62.
 Yen's first grandson, Yen Zhiyuan, was born in February 1945.

 In August 1945, the Japanese surrendered to the United States, ending World War II.
-By this time, the Communist Party had grown in both power and membership.
+By this time, the CCP had grown in both power and membership.
 They began to take over China, moving through the countryside toward major cities, mobilizing peasants, and by 1949, Mao Zedong proclaimed the foundation of the People's Republic of China.
-Against this backdrop of political uncertainty and change, Yen decided to remain in Shanghai, China, continuing his work at Shanghai Medical College and serving as a consultant to the communist party.
+Against this backdrop of political uncertainty and change, Yen decided to remain in Shanghai, China, continuing his work at Shanghai Medical College and serving as a consultant to the CCP.